peterchang77/dl_tutorial/code/README.md

 ```
 import data

-dat, lbl = data.load(mode='train', n=16, root='../data')
+dat, lbl = data.load(mode='train', n=16)

 ```

 From the corresponding docstring within the method:
 ```
-def load(mode='train', n=1, root='../data'):
+def load(mode='train', n=1, sid=None, z=None, return_mask=False):
     """
-    Method to open n random slices of data and corresponding labels
+    Method to open n random slices of data and corresponding labels.
+Note that this
+    method will load data in a stratified manner such that approximately 50% of all
+    returned data will contain tumor.

     :params

       (str) mode : 'train' or 'valid'
       (int) n : number of examples to open
-      (str) root : root directory containing data
+      (str) sid : if provided, will load specific study ID
+      (int) z : if provided, will load specifc slice
+      (bool) return_mask : if True, will also return mask containing brain parenchyma

     :return

       (np.array) dat : N x I x J x 4 input (dtype = 'float32')
       (np.array) lbl : N x I x J x 1 label (dtype = 'uint8')
+      (np.array) msk : N x I x J x 1 lmask (dtype = 'float32'), (optional)

     """
 ```

-Not here that the root for testing purposes can point to dl_tutorial/data for testing purposes.
-During the workshop session, the full dataset will be mapped in the EC2 instances in `/data/brats/npy`.
+### Data source directory

+By default, upon import, the `data.py` module will search for a directory on your local machine located at `/data/brats/npy`; this is the location of the full dataset if you clone the AWS AMI provided as part of this tutorial and are following along currently on an EC2 instance.
+If found, this directory will be set as the root for loading data.
+If absent, then the toy dataset present as part of this repository located at `../data` will be used.

+Note that the data source directory can be manually set any time after module import with the `data.set_root()` method.